Posterior Sampling-based Online Learning for Episodic POMDPs: Related Literature on POMDPs

-\textbf{POMDP Learning.} There have been many works focusing on episodic learning of finite horizon POMDPs.
-In \cite{ross2007bayes,poupart2008model} and \cite{ross2011bayesian}, the authors considered Bayesian models for POMDP learning.
-Despite presenting some justifications, no sample complexity or regret guarantees for the entire algorithm are proven in these works.
+There have been many works focusing on reinforcement learning of episodic POMDPs.
+In \cite{ross2007bayes,poupart2008model} and \cite{ross2011bayesian}, the authors considered Bayesian models for POMDP learning and proposed several algorithms but without sample complexity or regret guarantees.
 Closely related to the POMDP learning problem is the parameter estimation problem of Hidden Markov Models (HMMs), a special case of POMDPs without actions.
-One of the most recent methods for this problem is the spectral method \citep{anandkumar2012method,anandkumar2014tensor,hsu2012spectral}, where results are established under the assumption that both the state transition and observation kernels have full rank.
-A number of POMDP learning algorithms developed based on the spectral method \citep{guo2016pac,azizzadenesheli2016reinforcement,xiong2022sublinear} has therefore carried over the same assumptions.
-In comparison, while we also assume that the observation kernels have full rank, our work imposes no assumption on the state transition kernel.
-No regret bound is given by \cite{guo2016pac} as their effort focuses on sample complexity. \cite{xiong2022sublinear} find a $\bigOtilde(T^{2/3})$\footnote{In this section, $\bigOtilde$ or $\bigO$ hides instance-dependent constants and dependence on $S, A, O, H$ or other related parameters.} instance-dependent regret bound where $T$ is the learning horizon, equivalent to $KH$. \cite{azizzadenesheli2016reinforcement} have a regret bound that scales linearly with the inverse of the smallest singular value of the transition kernel. \cite{lee2023learning} considered POMDP learning problems with hindsight observability, where the states are revealed to the learning agent at the end of each episode.
-Our results make no such assumptions.
+A number of POMDP learning algorithms \citep{guo2016pac,azizzadenesheli2016reinforcement,xiong2022sublinear} have been developed based on the spectral method (for HMMs \citep{hsu2012spectral,anandkumar2014tensor}) but assume that both the state and observation kernels have full rank.
+In contrast, we only need the observation kernels to have full rank.
+Furthermore, \cite{guo2016pac} only provides sample complexity analysis while \cite{xiong2022sublinear} find a $\bigOtilde(T^{2/3})$\footnote{In this section, $\bigOtilde$ or $\bigO$ hides instance-dependent constants and dependence on $S, A, O, H$ or other related parameters.} instance-dependent regret bound where $T$ is the learning horizon, equivalent to $KH$. \cite{azizzadenesheli2016reinforcement} have a regret bound that scales linearly with the inverse of the smallest singular value of the transition kernel (and hence is unsatisfactory). \cite{lee2023learning} considered POMDP learning problems with hindsight observability, where the states are revealed to the learning agent at the end of each episode.
+We make no such assumption.